Skip to content

 # Dual-arm robot

-left_arm = env.getKinematicGroup("left_arm")
+left_arm = robot.env.getKinematicGroup("left_arm")

-right_arm = env.getKinematicGroup("right_arm")
+right_arm = robot.env.getKinematicGroup("right_arm")

-full_chain = env.getKinematicGroup("manipulator_with_positioner")
+full_chain = robot.env.getKinematicGroup("manipulator_with_positioner")

 Performance Tips